-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 activities as a 3 or 4 in gaining life skills that will help them become successful, independent adults.
-DMS: 98% of respondents said they are academically prepared 97% said they've learned life skills 95% said their social emotional needs were supported 84% said they developed technology skills.
-7c.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 7c.
 IEP goal data, specifically Individualized Transition Plan (ITP) goals 25% of students with ITPs met their annual goal in 2020-21.
-78% of ITP goals were met or in progress 95% of ITP goals met or in progress (meeting interim benchmarks) 3a.
+78% of ITP goals were met or in progress 76% of ITP goals were met or in progress.
+95% of ITP goals met or in progress (meeting interim benchmarks) 3a.
 Parent surveys, specifically parents of unduplicated pupils (EL, LI, FY) and Students with Disabilities Year 1 outcome data is the baseline for Years 2 and 3 Spring 2022 parent survey (new baseline): 87% of respondents felt the district met or exceeded their expectations for preparing their child for post-secondary success.
+Spring 2023 Parent Survey: 65% of respondents felt the district met or exceeded their expectations for preparing their child for post-secondary success.
 100% of parents will have the opportunity to give feedback on how their child's educational experience prepared them for post secondary success.
-90% of respondents will score the district as met or exceeded

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 expectations for preparing their child for post-secondary success.
+90% of respondents will score the district as met or exceeded expectations for preparing their child for post-secondary success.
 5d-e.
 CA School Dashboard: Graduation Rate 5d-e.DataQuest: Graduation Rate and Outcome Data 5c.
-SIS Dropouts Dashboard: 94.2% 4- year cohort graduation rate in 2019-20 DataQuest: 4 high school dropouts (5.8%) in 2019-20 SIS: 0 middle school dropouts 2021 CA School Dashboard suspended DataQuest: 93.8% 4- year cohort graduation rate in 2020-21 DataQuest: Dropout rate unavailable SIS: 0 middle school dropouts At least 96% graduation rate Less than 4% high school dropouts 0 middle school dropouts
+SIS Dropouts Dashboard: 94.2% 4- year cohort graduation rate in 2019-20 DataQuest: 4 high school dropouts (5.8%) in 2019-20 SIS: 0 middle school dropouts 2021 CA School Dashboard suspended DataQuest: 93.8% 4- year cohort graduation rate in 2020-21 DataQuest: Dropout rate unavailable SIS: 0 middle school dropouts 2022 CA School Dashboard: DHS graduation rate: 93.7% DataQuest: Dropout Rate unavailable SIS: 0 middle school dropouts At least 96% graduation rate Less than 4% high school dropouts 0 middle school dropouts